Spinach pierogi deliciously served on plate

 1. Boil a pot of water.

 1. Wrap and rest.
-Wrap the dough ball tightly in plastic wrap and let it rest for about 30 minutes before continuing.
-This will allow the dough to relax and become easier to work with.
+Wrap the dough tightly in plastic wrap and let it rest for at least 30 minutes (60 minutes is perfectly fine).
+Resting relaxes the gluten, making the dough easier to roll and helping it hold its shape when filling.

 Pierogi dough wrapped and resting